magao-x/sup/README.md

 ### Python

 The Python code is a Starlette ASGI app.
-In MagAO-X, it's launched by a SystemD unit via `uvicorn`:
+In MagAO-X, it's launched by a SystemD unit:

 ```
 [Unit]